TSN.ua: Ranking

 As of January 2012, TCH.ua had ranked first in Ukraine unique users among global news sites for 3 months in a row.

 April 2016 rankings show TCH.ua at number 1 among most popular news websites.

 According to the results of December 2017, TCH.ua demonstrated the largest reach among Ukrainian news resources.
 According to research data published by Kantar TNS CMeter, about 3.5 million unique visitors learned news from TCH.ua every month.
 More than 60% of them did it from mobile devices.

 In February 2018, the audience of the TCH.ua website exceeded 4 million unique visitors.
 Almost 3 million visited the site from mobile phones.
 This is evidenced by the data of the monthly report of the market meter of the Ukrainian Internet audience Gemius.

 In November 2018, the reach of TCH.ua was 5.7 million unique users, of which 4.8 million read the site from mobile devices.

 In 2018, the number of views of TCH.ua increased by 50% and amounted to half a billion, compared to 2017; the reach of the resource increased by 42%, and the average monthly share in the Ukrainian Internet was 19%.
 According to the Gemius Audience final report, every fifth user of Internet services in Ukraine read news on TCH.ua in 2018.
 70% of the audience did it from mobile devices.

 In May 2019, TCH.ua broke its own historical record — the site's share exceeded 26% of the Ukrainian Internet audience, and the number of unique visitors was 6.5 million.

 According to data from the research company Gemius Audience, TCH.ua took first place in the ranking of Ukrainian news sites in terms of the number of unique users and is the undisputed leader in terms of the average monthly number of unique users in 2020 as of December 2020.

 According to the research company Gemius Audience, in May 2021, the site TCH.ua bypassed with a certain gap other news resources of Ukraine: 8.7 million unique users and almost 86 million pages viewed, in August — 8,3 million unique users.

-In March 2022, TCH.ua was visited by more than 11.4 million unique users, and by August of the same year, their number decreased by only 10% to 11 million.
+As of January 2022, TCH.ua was the most popular news resource in Ukraine, in March of the same year it was visited by more than 11.4 million unique users, and by August their number decreased by only 10% to 11 million.